saurovh/angular-template-cache/README.md

-# grunt-template-cache
+# grunt-angular-template-cache

-> angular directive template are placed in index files for cache
+> For Angular directive template sometime we need to give the template in index file for `$templateCache` service to be cached. but our template remains in a seprate file. so there are two copies we needed to maintain. which slow down our development process. so by this grunt plugin you able to place your directive templateUrl contain inline in any file you want to use as ng-template.

 ## Getting Started
 This plugin requires Grunt `~0.4.5`